department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 <div class="feature" markdown="0">

-<h4>If you’re a surviving spouse<h4>

-You can get compensation if at least one of the below descriptions is true for you.
+<h4>If you’re a surviving spouse, you can get compensation if at least one of the below descriptions is true for you. <h4>

 </div>